quickapps/docs/en/developers/plugins.rst

-As you can see, you must simply create all the form inputs you want to provide to users, you must omit ``Form::create()`` & ``Form::end()`` as they are automatically printed by QuickAppsCMS.
+As you can see, you must simply create all the form inputs you want to provide to users, you must omit ``Form::create()`` & ``Form::end()`` as they are automatically created by QuickAppsCMS.

 Reading settings values
 -----------------------

-Once you have provided certain teakable values, you may need to read those values in order to change your plugin's behavior, in our "Blog" example want to know whether the "publish date" should be rendered or not.
+Once you have provided certain teakable values, you may need to read those values in order to change your plugin's behavior, in our "Blog" example we want to know whether the "publish date" should be rendered or not.
 To read these values you should use the ``QuickApps\Core\Plugin`` class as follow: